CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 The date is October 17, 2016.
 You have to buy groceries from the local supermarket but you are only free to do so on a weekend.
 You decide to remind youself with the aid of Linenux.
 Type the following line in the command box:

-`> add buy groceries et/2016-10-22`
+`> add buy groceries et/2016-10-22 8:00AM`

 *Step 2: Setting a reminder.*

-You worry that you might not have enough cash to buy groceries and decide to draw money from a nearby ATM machine on the way home from work on Friday.
+You worry that you might not have enough cash to buy groceries and decide to withdraw money from a nearby ATM machine on the way home from work on Friday.
 Type the following line in the command box:

-`> remind buy groceries n/draw money et/2016-10-21 6:00pm`
+`> remind buy groceries n/withdraw money et/2016-10-21 6:00pm`

 *Step 3: Listing tasks for the day.*

 Time flies and it is already Friday.
 You wonder what needs to be done for the day.
 Type the following line in the command box:

-`> list et/2016-10-21`
+`> list et/2016-10-21 11:59PM`

 or more simply,